|Title:||Passing Game Coordinator/ Quarterbacks|

 Kevin Burke joined the Case Western Reserve University football staff prior to the start of the 2017 season.
-He served as the team's quarterbacks coach in 2018 after working with the team's running backs during his first season with the squad.
+He served as the team's quarterbacks coach in 2018 after working with the team's running backs during his first season with the squad, and was named the Passing Game Coordinator entering the 2019 season.

 The former Division III All-American quarterback has made an immediate impact on the team.
 In 2018, he worked with freshman quarterback Drew Stanton, who went on to earn D3football.com All-Region honors, in addition to being named the UAA Offensive Player of the Year and the PAC Rookie of the Year.
 His first year with the Spartans in 2017 helped produce all-region honors for running back Jacob Burke.